Giacomo Leopardi: Biography

 Later, he moved to Naples near his friend Antonio Ranieri, hoping to benefit physically from the climate.
-Here he became a close friend of the Freemason Alessandro Poerio, while since 1817 he had an intimate and confidential correspondance with the Freemason Pietro Giordani.
+Here he became a close friend of the Freemason Alessandro Poerio, while since 1817 he had an intimate and confidential correspondence with the Freemason Pietro Giordani.

 Leopardi died in Naples during the cholera epidemic of 1837, the immediate cause probably being pulmonary edema or heart failure, due to his fragile physical condition.
 Thanks to Antonio Ranieri's intervention with the authorities, Leopardi's remains were not buried in a common grave (as the strict hygiene regulations of the time required), but in the atrium of the Church of San Vitale at Fuorigrotta.
 In 1898 his tomb was moved to the Parco Virgiliano and declared a national monument.

 There has been speculation in academic circles that Leopardi may have had homoromantic tendencies.
 His intimate friendships with other men, particularly Ranieri, involved expressions of love and desire beyond what was typical even of Romantic poets.
 In an account of his time in Tuscany, it was written that he "became frenzied about love" whenever in the presence of the handsome younger brother of a woman he and Ranieri both admired (Fanny Targioni-Tozzetti), and that when so frenzied he would direct his sentiments towards Ranieri.
 In 1830, Leopardi received a letter from Pietro Colletta, nowadays interpreted as a declaration of masonic brotherhood.
 Leopardi's close friend Antonio Ranieri was a Master Mason.
 Nonetheless, over the course of his life Leopardi had more than twenty-five sentimental female friendships, such as the ones with Teresa Carniani Malvezzi or Charlotte Napoléone Bonaparte.

 The Leopardi family share the origin of Tomasi's family, at the time of the Roman emperor Constantine the Great.